Experience the magic of golf in Ireland & receive a welcome unlike any other

 - Amazing pubs, restaurants & nightlife

-- Direct flights into Shannon, Dublin & Belfast from USA
+- Direct flights into Shannon, Dublin & Belfast from North America

 - Fresh Guinness & great Craic

 What makes an Ireland golf package so special?

 The island of Ireland is blessed with some of the best courses in the world, headlined by the outstanding Ballybunion and breathtaking Waterville Golf Clubs, both located in the south west, and the two Royals of County Down and Portrush in Northern Ireland.

 Unbelievable golf, beautiful scenery & great Craic